 3 Remove Cable Transmission End

 The transmission cable end fitting is the most challenging part of this repair, you’ll need patience and tenacity, but you can do it.
-Real estate is tight and if you have Shrek hands you’ll need to dig deep.
-The transmission outer cable is anchored at the transmission usually with a plastic winged connector and the inner braded cable hooks into the transmission lever arm.
+Real estate is tight, and if you have Shrek hands, you’ll need to dig deep.
+The outer transmission cable is anchored at the transmission, usually with a plastic winged connector, and the inner braided cable hooks into the transmission lever arm.

-A long handle needle nose pliers, a soft kneeling pad and a light makes this process a little easier.
+A long handle needle nose pliers, a soft kneeling pad, and light make this process a little easier.
 With the tab released and the inner unhooked, remove the old cable by pulling it from (upper deck side) the hole.

 4 Fit Transmission Cable End